Applies to England

 Seeking an alternative school place

 It’s your responsibility to secure a suitable education for your child.
-If your child is without a school place, contact your local council who will be able to advise and inform you of other available places in the area.
+If your child is without a school place, contact your local authority who will be able to advise and inform you of other available places in the area.

 Complaints about appeals